-I also try to ‘activate’ my nuts and seeds by soaking them in water for 7-10 hours, swapping water a couple of times, then drying them on a tray for a few hours and then in the oven, on a very low temperature (65-70C), for 3-6 hours or until dry and crisp.
-It’s a weekend project but is totally worth it as you will remove a lot of the phytic acid found in most nuts and seeds and activate the enzymes which assist with the digestion of nuts.
+I also try to ‘activate’ nuts and seeds by soaking them in water with a pinch of salt or a teaspoon of vinegar for 7-10 hours.
+I then rinse and pat dry the nuts with paper towel and spread them in a thin layer on a baking tray or two.
+I then dehydrate them in the oven, on very low temperature (65-70 °C/150 °F), for 3-4 hours, stirring a couple of times.
+It’s a weekend project but is totally worth it as you remove a lot of the phytic acid found in most nuts and seeds and activate the enzymes which assist with the digestion of nuts.
 A little more on soaking nuts by Sally Fallon here.

 Here is another, slightly different recipe I posted a while ago, paleo granola with oven-baked strawberries.Print

 - 3 cups mixed almonds, hazelnuts, macadamia and brazil nuts

 - 1/2 cup pepitas (pumpkin seeds)

-- 1 cup desiccated coconut, unsweetened
+- 2/3 cup desiccated coconut, unsweetened

 - 1/2 cup coconut flakes (if you have them)

-- 1 tsp vanilla extract
+- 1 tbsp vanilla extract

 - Optional but very nice: zest of 1 orange